KEERRO/ctf-writeups/CSAW CTF'19 QUALS/BABY BOI/README.md

 ![img4](ex1.png)

-if you notice that the base adress always ends with 000 because it's the beginning.
+if you notice that the base adress of libc always ends with 000 that's because it's the beginning.

 now we have to calculate the location of execve by adding the execve offset from libc to the base so the exploit become like: